atilantera/JAAL/doc/jaal-schema-documentation.md

   for annotations where an edge depicts a relation that has designated roles for both ends of the relation.

+## event.json

+An event in a JAAL recording: either user's action or an step in model answer.

+Properties:
+- type: The type of the event.
+  - `click` is a click of a data structure or an user interface widget in the simulation.
+  - `undo` is the click of the Undo button.
+This is a separate event type to easily support finding difficult parts of the exercise where the user has clicked the Undo button.
+  - `grade` is the click of the Grade button.

 ## graph.json

 A graph data structure for representing lists, trees, and graphs.